WandererInThisWorld/Builders-Wand-old/README.md

 # Technical/Other

 In the 1.13-Version:

 The Wand is a retextured Carrot on a Stick.
 It's unbreakable and has the Damage Value 3.
 This makes it incompatible with other datapacks which make use of carots on a stick.
 It can be made compatible with other Datapacks that use Carrot on a Stick Items under the Condition that the Damage Value they're using is not 3.
 To make it compatible, the Resourcepacks from either Packs need to be combined.
 If there is ever a Case of incompatible datapacks because of these damage values, let me know which Datapack it is and I'll try to make them work with this Datapack.

 In the 1.14.WIP-Version:

-The Wand is still a retextured Carrot on a Stick. to texture it, the texturepack uses the new feature: "CustomModelData" The Value I'm using is 830224.
+The Wand is still a retextured Carrot on a Stick.
+To texture it, the texturepack uses a new feature: "CustomModelData".
+The Value I'm using is 830224.
 This makes it incompatible with other datapacks which use CustomModelData for their carrot on a stick items.
 It can be made compatible by combining the Resourcepacks from either Packs.
-If there is a Case of incompatible datapacks because of these value, let me know which Datapack it is and I'll make them work with this Datapack.
+If there is a Case of incompatible datapacks because of this value, let me know which Datapack and I'll make them work with this Datapack.

 # Updated 09.05.2019

 Updated to 1.14.
 Made more Blocks useable.
 Incorporated Placement Rules for some Blocks into the datapack, but not for every Block that has such Rules.
 Texture is using CustomModelData now.
+Advancement tab for "Installed Datapacks" shows with an icon for this datapack in it, following the conventions of the "Minecraft Datapacks"-Discord.